angelpras/epfl_ADA_project/README.md

 - PageRank: Assigns a ranking score to each node, indicating its relative importance in the network.
 - Eigenvector Centrality: Measures a node's influence within the graph based on its connections.
 - Text Embeddings: We embed article titles and descriptions using vector representations.
-- Common Neighbors: Quantifies the overlap in the neighborhood between pairs of nodes.

 #### Edge features